 Download Easy-to-Print PDF Diarrhea and vomiting are sometimes referred to as the "stomach flu," however influenza virus is a respiratory infection and does not typically cause vomiting or diarrhea.
-(For info on flu, see Flu and Vaccination.)
+(See also Flu and Vaccination.)

 If you experience diarrhea or vomiting, you may wish to consult your health care provider.
 To use UHS, see Schedule an Appointment, and remember, calling could save you a visit.